 Other Investment Companies and Pooled Investment Vehicles.
 The Funds may invest in securities of other investment companies, including U.S. and foreign open-end and closed-end funds and exchange-traded funds ("ETFs"), that invest primarily in securities of the types in which the Fund may invest directly.
 Such investments may include investment companies managed by the sub-advisers or their affiliates.
 In addition, the Fund may invest a portion of its assets in other types of pooled investment vehicles that invest primarily in securities of the types in which the Fund may invest directly.
 ETFs and closed-end funds trade on a securities exchange and their shares may, at times, trade at a premium or discount to their net asset value.
 As a shareholder in a pooled investment vehicle, the Fund will bear its ratable share of that vehicle's expenses, and would remain subject to payment of the Fund's advisory and other fees with respect to assets so invested.
 Shareholders would, therefore, be subject to duplicative expenses to the extent the Fund invests in other pooled investment vehicles.
-With respect to assets of the Fund invested in investment companies managed by the sub-advisers or their affiliates, however, the Fund will not be charged the amount of the sub-advisers' fees on those assets.
+With respect to assets of the Fund will not be charged the amount of the sub-advisers' fees on those assets.
 In addition, the Fund will incur brokerage costs when purchasing and selling shares of ETFs.
 Securities of other pooled investment vehicles may be leveraged, in which case the value and/or yield of such securities will tend to be more volatile than securities of unleveraged vehicles.